 Apples and pears

 Apples and pears are usually trained as espaliers or cordons, with the tree grafted onto a dwarfing rootstock to restrict its vigour.
-If training one yourself from scratch, choose a spur-bearing variety (most varieties are spur-bearing), as tip-bearers aren’t keen on the pruning that is an essential part of training.
+If training one yourself from scratch, choose a spur-bearing variety (most varieties are spur-bearing), as tip-bearers aren’t suitable for pruning in this way.

 Stone fruit – cherries, plums, peaches, apricots and nectarines – are traditionally trained as fans, as the shape suits their vigour and the fruit ripens better when given the warmth of a wall.

 Figs are often grown as fans, too – as they also like the additional heat radiating from a wall in summer.
 As a bonus, the rubble at the base of many walls also restricts their roots, which stops them growing too leafy and promotes fruiting.

 Gooseberries, redcurrants and whitecurrants crop brilliantly when trained as double or triple cordons.
 They look great trained against a wall or standing independently as a garden divider.